How We See the Internet

 Supports innovation without requiring permission

-As an entrepreneur or creator, you don’t need to ask permission to create a new service, that abides by the existing standards and best practices, and make it available to the rest of the Internet, without requiring special permission.
-This “permissionless innovation” is crucial to the Internet’s success; it removes the barriers to entry.
+Anyone can create a new service, that abides by the existing standards and best practices, and make it available to the rest of the Internet, without requiring special permission.
+This “permissionless innovation” is crucial to the Internet’s success — it removes the barriers to entry.
 From the World Wide Web to social networking, from BitTorrent to Bitcoins, many of the applications that billions of Internet users enjoy every day, and the many that will be developed in the future, are a product of this fundamental characteristic.

 Based on interoperability and mutual agreement